NirmalaVishwaVidyaPeetham/ClassMaterial/README.md

 ---

-Welcome to **Nirmala Vishwa Vidya Peetham Homeschool**, a completely digital and advanced learning environment for children to learn in the modern world.
-Our approach focuses on interdisciplinary learning, meaning we break down traditional walls between school subjects so students immediately use concepts from various subjects together in hands-on projects, such as using concepts of math, science, social and coding to build music programs or 3D globe.
-Our holistic program also includes [Sahaja Yoga Meditation](#introduction-to-sahaja-yoga-meditation) as a crucial activity for supporting overall well-being.
-We use Artificial Intelligence (AI) integrated, fully digital environment and utilize eye-friendly e-ink technology, ensuring a permanent, searchable record of every lesson.
+Welcome to **Nirmala Vishwa Vidya Peetham **, a completely digital, Artificial Intelligence (AI) integrated advanced homeschool learning environment for children in the modern world.
+Our approach focuses on interdisciplinary learning, breaking down traditional walls between school subjects as students use concepts from various topics simultaneously towards practical hands-on projects.
+Our holistic program includes [Sahaja Yoga Meditation](#introduction-to-sahaja-yoga-meditation) activities as core part of the curriculum to support overall student growth and well-being.
+The fully digital environment ensures a permanent, searchable record of every lesson, homework and project, open to the world.

 ## Introduction to Sahaja Yoga Meditation
-We have also integrated Sahaja Yoga meditation as a part of our homeschool curriculum.
-If you are interested in how it works and the benefits it offers, please watch the video introduction [here](https://drive.google.com/file/d/1oWgFfzMNCR1hGIal0RxQMr7v3l57ANf3/view?usp=sharing) or a detailed PowerPoint presentation [here](https://docs.google.com/presentation/d/1ddhFRXDZGicnElHk9FxHlr6JQ70PG7yY/edit?usp=sharing&ouid=104652573605668601787&rtpof=true&sd=true).
+For a detailed introduction to Sahajayoga and its benefits, please watch the video introduction [here](https://drive.google.com/file/d/1oWgFfzMNCR1hGIal0RxQMr7v3l57ANf3/view?usp=sharing) and see the detailed PowerPoint presentation [here](https://docs.google.com/presentation/d/1ddhFRXDZGicnElHk9FxHlr6JQ70PG7yY/edit?usp=sharing&ouid=104652573605668601787&rtpof=true&sd=true).

 ## Navigate by Subject